Contract Settings are accessible under the Contracts section in the left-hand menu. These settings are only accessible to the Organization Admin:

 If you assign a Custom Field to one or more Contract Types, it will only appear when creating a Contract of that specific Contract Type, otherwise, it'll appear for all contracts.

-In the example below there are 5 custom Contract Fields that have been defined (# of Licenses, Cost Center, DBE Status, etc...).
-End/Start date as well as Value are both default fields.
+In the example below there are five custom Contract Fields that have been defined (Sourcing Type, DBE Status, etc...).
+End/Start date, as well as Value, are both default fields.

 The Adjustable option allows you to specify whether a field may be changed or modified at a later date.
 You'll notice that by default, "Start/End Date" as well as the contract "Value" are all adjustable fields (and this cannot be changed).